tsl143/itsopensource/content/blog/how-to-reduce-node-docker-image-size-by-ten-times/index.md

 ![docker3](./docker3.png)

-3) Choose Smaller Base Image As Possible
+3) Choose **Smaller Final Base Image**

-When dockerizing a node application, there are lots of [base images](https://hub.docker.com/_/node/) available we can choose from.
+When dockerizing a node application, there are lots of [base images](https://hub.docker.com/_/node/) available to choose from.

-Here we will use alpine image.
+Here we will use **alpine** image; alpine is a lean docker image with minimum packages but enough to run node applications.

 ```console
 FROM node:10 AS BUILD_IMAGE